 The information on this site is provided by the Centre for Cybersecurity Belgium (CCB), which is a federal administration directly under the Authority of the Belgian Prime Minister.

-In accordance with the Royal decree of 10 October 2014 establishing the Centre for Cybersecurity Belgium, the national Computer Emergency Response Team (CERT.be) is part of the CCB.
+In accordance with the Royal decree of 10 October 2014 establishing the Centre for Cybersecurity Belgium, the national Cyber Emergency Response Team (CERT.be) is part of the CCB.

 2. Use of this site